yaxin-lin/TimeManagement/README.md

 Tech Stack: A charting library such as Chart.js or Recharts.

-Integration with Third-Party Calendars (Optional Advanced Feature)
+  Integration with Third-Party Calendars

 Allow optional syncing or importing from Google Calendar or Microsoft Outlook Calendar.

 Tech Stack: Google Calendar or Outlook APIs with OAuth 2.0/RESTful interface.

-Team Collaboration (Optional Advanced Feature)
+  Team Collaboration

 Shared calendars, task boards for multiple users.